Kweepa/Planetfall-Modern/README.md

 * fixed switched off Floyd responding to things (Cree #7, Simpson #36)
 * fixed behavior of water level as the days progress (Cree #8)
 * prevented the pod from being opened from the webbing (Cree #9)
+* prevented the player from falling asleep while some interrupts are running (Cree #10)
 * fixed diary interfering with the elevator controls (Simpson #24)
 * fixed "You're not holding the flask" when non-flask under spout (Simpson #25)
 * fixed wearing uniform in carried container (Simpson #26)